Labor Day: Legal recognition

 The popularity of the event spread across the country.
 In 1887, Oregon became the first state of the United States to make Labor Day an official public holiday.
 By 1894, thirty U.S. states were already officially celebrating Labor Day.
-In that year, Congress passed a bill recognizing the first Monday of September as Labor Day and making it an official federal holiday.
+In that year, shortly after the Pullman Strike, the Congress passed a bill recognizing the first Monday of September as Labor Day and making it an official federal holiday.
 President Grover Cleveland signed the bill into law on June 28.
 The federal law, however, only made it a holiday for federal workers.
 As late as the 1930s, unions were encouraging workers to strike to make sure they got the day off.
 All U.S. states, the District of Columbia, and the United States territories have subsequently made Labor Day a statutory holiday.
-Labor Day became a federal holiday shortly after the Pullman Strike.

 Labor Day versus May Day

 The date of May 1 (an ancient European folk holiday known as May Day) emerged in 1886 as an alternative holiday for the celebration of labor, later becoming known as International Workers' Day.
 The date had its origins at the 1885 convention of the American Federation of Labor, which passed a resolution calling for adoption of the eight-hour day effective May 1, 1886.
 While negotiation was envisioned for achievement of the shortened work day, use of the strike to enforce this demand was recognized, with May 1 advocated as a date for coordinated strike action.
 The proximity of the date to the bloody Haymarket affair of May 4, 1886, further accentuated May First's radical reputation.

 There was disagreement among labor unions at this time about when a holiday celebrating workers should be, with some advocating for continued emphasis of the September march-and-picnic date while others sought the designation of the more politically charged date of May 1.
 Conservative Democratic President Grover Cleveland was one of those concerned that a labor holiday on May 1 would tend to become a commemoration of the Haymarket affair and would strengthen socialist and anarchist movements that backed the May 1 commemoration around the globe.
 In 1887, he publicly supported the September Labor Day holiday as a less inflammatory alternative, formally adopting the date as a United States federal holiday through a law that he signed in 1894.

 Since the mid-1950s, the United States has celebrated Loyalty Day and Law Day on May 1.
 Unlike Labor Day, neither are legal public holidays (in that government agencies and most businesses do not shut down to celebrate them) and therefore have remained relatively obscure.
 Loyalty Day is formally celebrated in a few cities, while some bar associations hold Law Day events to celebrate the rule of law.